whisthq/whist/protocol/whist/debug/README.md

 This function exports the sampled values to a string of json, which can be turned into graphs by the `plotter.py`.

-It's usually expected to be called inside `debug_console`.
-But you can also call it manually at other places.
+This function can be called at any place.

 #### Python Helper Part